mukoedo1993/machine_learning_CPP/Chapter2/image/dlib/README.md

 # TARGET:
-Use Dlib library to read the image file.
+Use Dlib library to read, edit and write image.

 ```
 #Ubuntu terminal: